 - In the last decade alone, more than 600 Drury graduates have gone on to pursue careers in healthcare.

 - Computer science majors regularly produce award-winning research, some of it for national agencies such as NASA.

 - The Drury/Crowder team placed eighth in the prestigious 2015 Solar Decathlon national competition: 140 teams applied and 14 competed.

-- 300 bikes are ridden on campus annually, many of which are maintained through the university bike loan program.
+- More than 300 bicycles are ridden on campus annually, 25% of which are maintained through Drury's D.Cycle bike loan and maintenance services program.